olekscode/Booklet-ASimpleMemoryGame/Chapters/BuildingUIBoard.md

 ### Updating the container to its children

 A layout is responsible for the layout of the children of a container but not of the container itself.
-For this, we should use constraints.
+To adapt the container to the size of its children, we use the `fitContent` constraints.

 ```
 MGGameElement >> initialize